AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 ---
 title: Dataset Statistics Computation
-description: This document describes how to compute column level statistics on Azure Data Lake Storage (ADLS) datasets with SQL commands.
+description: This document describes how to compute column-level statistics on Azure Data Lake Storage (ADLS) datasets with SQL commands.
 ---
 # Dataset statistics computation

-You can now compute column level statistics on [!DNL Azure Data Lake Storage] (ADLS) datasets with the `COMPUTE STATISTICS` and `SHOW STATISTICS` SQL commands.
+You can now compute column-level statistics on [!DNL Azure Data Lake Storage] (ADLS) datasets with the `COMPUTE STATISTICS` and `SHOW STATISTICS` SQL commands.
 The SQL commands that compute dataset statistics are an extension of the `ANALYZE TABLE` command.
 Full details on the `ANALYZE TABLE` command can be found in the [SQL reference documentation](../sql/syntax.md#analyze-table).

 >[!NOTE]
 >